Standardized quality assurance protocols in multi-parametric imaging

 HOST INSTITUTION.
 Medical University of Vienna (MUW)

-This is a 3-y full time position as an early stage researcher (ESR) under the auspice of the ITN programme.
-The successful candidate will design new quality-control (QC) concepts, including the development of digital- and physical phantoms for easy-to-use QC procedures for PET/MRI and multi parametric imaging (MPI).
+In this project, the ESR will design new quality-control (QC) concepts, including the development of digital- and physical phantoms for easy-to-use QC procedures for PET/MRI and multi parametric imaging (MPI).
 More specifically, this will include the development of digital phantoms to test site-specific implementations of algorithms for MPI across the HYBRID consortium sites.
 Additionally, dedicated cross-modality imaging phantoms will be designed and produced using 3D printing technology to address special needs of MPI.
 The phantoms will be tested in the on-site imaging systems, and their re-/usability in every day practice will be assessed.
 Within the course of this project, secondments to a clinical research organization in Dresden (Germany) and the University of Copenhagen (Denmark) are planned.
 Further, the project may include short-term visits to different HYBRID partners for phantom experiments.